 - Full reliable data on nutrient intake

-- No previous MI or stroke
+- No previous myocardial infarction or stroke

 - No previous malignant cancer registration or self-reported malignant cancer (except for nonmelanoma skin cancer).